-Our RoboCup development process is intense, with multiple developers working on the code base simultaneously.
-Each programmer could be aborting and restarting his processes frequently while it is actively transmitting to and receiving data from system processes run by others.
+Our Robocup development process is intense, with multiple developers working on the codebase simultaneously: one on the system monitor, another on the vision analyzer, and others on AI processes.
+Each programmer could be aborting and restarting his processes frequently, while it was actively transmitting to and receiving data from system processes run by others.
 Development would have come to a complete standstill if any intervention was required by other programmers to re-initialize their processes.
 Any process, including the broker server process, can terminate at any time without permanently disrupting other processes.
 Once the terminated process is replaced, communications resume smoothly and transparently.

-This design requirement strongly indicates a stateless message protocol (i.e., when designing packet semantics, it must be ensured that it is possible to correctly interpret a packet without having seen any previous packet).
-Broker provides this functionality.
+This design requirement strongly indicates a stateless message protocol, i.e., when designing packet semantics, it must be ensured that it is possible to correctly interpret a packet without having seen any previous packet.
+Broker provided this function for us admirably.